44th Medical Brigade: Nursing services

 During inactivation and redeployment of hospitals, nurses who had more than thirty days remaining in-country were interviewed and, as far as possible, reassigned according to their preference.
 Several units were also relocated during the year.

 A sixty-day wearing test of the jungle hat for female nurses was conducted by 160 nurses.
 Almost 100 percent recommended that the jungle hat be authorized for wear.
 It was felt that the jungle hat was more attractive, did not blow off, protected the hair, and was more comfortable than the baseball style cap currently authorized.
 The results of the test were forwarded to Department of the Army.

 Continued improvement was made in the living quarters for Army Nurse Corps officers.
 Much of the improvement was made by self-help, but some air-conditioning was installed.
 Quarters at the 67th Evacuation Hospital and the 12th Evacuation Hospital were partially if not completely air-conditioned.

 First Lieutenant Sharon Ann Lane was killed by shrapnel from a 122mm rocket while on duty at the 312th Evacuation Hospital.
-One of eight U.S. servicewomen to die in Vietnam, she was the only one to be killed due to enemy action.
+One of eight US servicewomen to die in Vietnam, she was the only one to be killed due to enemy action.
 Several nurses have received minor fragment wounds during mortar and rocket attacks.

 In all hospitals where Vietnamese Civilian personnel have been hired for Nursing service duties, intensive on the job training programs have been initiated._It was necessary to teach English classes and to teach basic nursing procedures.
 This was an excellent learning experience for the young nurses and clinical specialists.

 Participation in MEDCAP activities has continued to be of great interest to the nurses.
 They have participated in programs at schools, orphanages, hospitals, clinics, and leprosariums.